toni-kolehmainen/pwp_ah/RESTTful-API-description.md

 ---

 :pencil2:
-<em>“The Auction house API offers users bid on list of items.
-Items can put to auction for set off time.
-People can search for items in different groups, but if you want to add bid for an item you need to register first.
-For this there is need to add multiple get request to get list of items and one specific item.
+<em>“The Auction house API offers users to bid on list of itemsthat are in auction.
+Items can put to auction for set off time and people can search for items that belongs in different groups, but if you want to add bid for an item you need to be registered.
+For this there is need to add items in certain category and item contains its own basic information.
+For adding a bid there should be authentication, so there is way to now who did the bid.
+Users can also serch used or new items based on their preference.
+Authenticated user can add item for auction.

-Auction house API could be part of enforcement agencies where items that are seizured and put to auction.“</em>
+There is many use cases for auction house API.
+It could be part of enforcement agencies where items that are seizured and put to auction or collectible auction, where art pieces can be put for auction.
+Both private and public sector can use it for auctioning items for both examples there could be own site that includes items that are seizured or there are collectibles.“</em>

 ---